 Membership applications are considered at the annual meeting of the Board of Trustees, which takes place in late March.
 To become a member, please send an application consisting of the following:

-- A cover letter describing the India-related programs at your institution including course offerings, faculty teaching/research interests in India, study abroad programs, cultural programs, lecture series, etc. The letter should also include a commitment from the institution’s administration to pay the annual dues and should name the institution’s trustee(s).
+- A cover letter describing the India-related programs at your institution including course offerings, faculty teaching/research interests in India, study abroad programs, cultural programs, lecture series, etc. The letter should also include a commitment from the institution’s administration to pay the annual dues and should name the institution’s delegate(s).

 - As attachments: a list of India-related course offerings and the CVs of faculty with research and/or teaching interests in India.